 There are many different types of dementia, but Alzheimer’s disease is the most common type.
-In fact, Alzheimer’s is the cause of up to 80% of dementia cases, which is why they so often mixed up with each other or mistaken for one another.
-The different types include:
+Alzheimer’s is the cause of most dementia cases, which is why they are so often mistaken for one another.
+The different types of dementia include:

-- Wernicke-Korsakoff Syndrome is a disorder of the brain caused by a vitamin deficiency such as thiamine or Vitamin B1.
+- Wernicke-Korsakoff Syndrome is a disorder of the brain caused by a deficiency of a vitamin, such as thiamine or vitamin B1.

-- Huntington’s Disease, or Huntington’s Chorea, is an inherited disease that causes mental, emotional, and physical symptoms similar to Alzheimer’s disease.
+- Huntington’s Disease, or Huntington’s Chorea, is an inherited disease that causes mental, emotional, and physical symptoms similar to those of Alzheimer’s disease.

 - Parkinson’s Disease is a common progressive degenerative disease of the nervous system that causes the nerve cells to die or break down.
 It typically starts with tremors in one or both hands.